janewaya/texteditor/README.md

        text from the file could print without the user first pressing a button.
      - Made sure that when closing a file, the whole gapBuffer did not save, only the bits containing added text.
+     - Updated so the first character the user types is read as input.

 ## Resources Used